AndreyMrovol/LethalRichPresence/README.md

 #### This is a beta version, please report any bugs on project's [Github page](https://github.com/AndreyMrovol/LethalRichPresence)

+### Important information for all people who are using their own Discord App Ids

+In future version (mid-May) all planet names will be changed to the numberless versions, so for example:

+- 102-wateridge will be `wateridge`
+- 86-ether---downtown will be `ether---downtown`
+- 8-titan will be `titan`

+All named files in my repo will be updated accordingly to reflect the change.

 ## Installation

 Copy **`LethalRichPresence.dll`** to your BepInEx plugins folder.